ArkEcosystemArchive/docs-legacy/docs/guidebook/core/plugins/README.md

 ## Introduction

-Ark Core has an extensive and powerful plugin system that allows you to very easily break your application up into isolated pieces of business logic, and reusable utilities.
+ARK Core has an extensive and powerful plugin system that allows you to very easily break your application up into isolated pieces of business logic, and reusable utilities.

 ## Installing Plugins